 Each year, management also submits to the Audit Committee certain non-audit services for which it recommends the independent registered public accounting firm be engaged to provide, and an estimate of the fees to be paid for each.
 Management and the independent registered public accounting firm must each confirm to the Audit Committee that the performance of the non-audit services on the list would not compromise the independence of our registered public accounting firm and would be permissible under applicable legal requirements.
 The Audit Committee must approve both the list of non-audit services and the budget for each such service before commencement of the work.
-Our management and our independent registered public accounting firm and the Audit Committee at each of its regular meetings as to the non-audit services actually provided by the independent registered public accounting firm and the approximate fees incurred by Ciena for those services.
+Our management and our independent registered public accounting firm and the approximate fees incurred by Ciena for those services.